|Chevalier College Bronze Qualifying Standardshow details +||$380.00 (AUD)||Expired|

 Students will not be permitted to join a YouthAdvance Qualifying Journey if they did not complete the online preliminary training.
 If you were unable to make the training, please contact us.

-Route planning and a journey briefing will be undertaken at the school.
-We will provide further details on this as required.
+Route planning and a journey briefing will be undertaken on the first day of the hike.

 Your child using appropriate gear is instrumental in ensuring that they have an enjoyable and comfortable experience – we CANNOT stress this enough!
 If you are unsure whether your child’s equipment is suitable, please contact us for clarification.